learn-compsci/mathematical-techniques/content/Unit 1.md

 We could try saying $x = \sqrt{2t}$ but.. that doesn't prove to us that it is even.

-Let's instead make use of the following statements for free (they can be proven but let's take these as facts).
+Let's instead make use of the following statements for free (they can be proven but let's take these as **lemmas**).
 I hope they are intuitive.

 1. If an integer is not even, it is odd.
 2. If an integer is odd, it is not even.